For the Evangelists by the Evangelists

 Before you hand out a specific book, you should have read it yourself.
 While you are reading, mark 2 or 3 paragraphs and memorise the page numbers.
 Then, when you are introducing the book, you can open it up and share a suitable section right there and then.
 This will make the book more desirable.

 While you are gaining specific book knowledge, you can still begin working at the book stand by handing out flyers and directing people to the table for more information.

 You will be blessed by reading the rich literature resources that are available in our church!

-Other important facts to know are what non-believers and other denominations believe.
+It is also helpful to have some idea what people from other Christian denominations believe.
 Then when we interact with them, we can have an idea of common ground to start on.